Government cheese: Nutritional value and flavor

-The flavor of government cheese has been compared as ranging from mild cheddar to Velveeta cheese due to variations in ingredients.
-Some people reminisce both good or bad opinions concerning the flavor of government cheese.
-Affinity for government cheese is correlated with low socioeconomic status, however this correlation also overlaps with who was most likely to receive and consume it.
+The flavor of government cheese has been compared as ranging from that of mild cheddar to Velveeta cheese due to variations in ingredients.
+Some people reminisce concerning the flavor of government cheese with opinions both positive and negative.
+Affinity for government cheese is often correlated as belonging to a lower socioeconomic status; however, this correlation also overlaps with who was most likely to receive and consume it.